 Finally, if you find yourself constantly going back to your bad habits then perhaps it’s time to look at possible ecology concerns for why that is happening.

-For example, eating chocolate gives you a feeling of comfort which you are not getting from anything else.
+For example, eating chocolate gives you a feeling of comfort that you are not getting from anything else.
 For this reason, this core need is constantly gnawing away at you until you give in to it again.

 A bonus tip to discover some feel-good alternatives to build healthier habits